-These consolidated financial statements have been prepared in accordance with HKFRSs (which include all Hong Kong financial reporting standards, Hong Kong Accounting Standards ("HKASs") and Interpretations) issued by the HKICPA, accounting principles generally accepted in Hong Kong and the disclosure requirements of the Hong Kong Companies Ordinance.
+These consolidated financial statements have been prepared in accordance with Hong Kong Financial Reporting Standards ("HKFRSs") (which include all Hong Kong Financial Reporting Standards, Hong Kong Accounting Standards ("HKASs") and Interpretations) issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA") and the disclosure requirements of the Hong Kong Companies Ordinance.
 They have been prepared under the historical cost convention, except for financial instruments which have been measured at fair value.
 These financial statements are presented in RMB.

-Basis of Consolidation
+Basis of consolidation

-The consolidated financial statements include the financial statements of the Company and its subsidiaries for the year ended 31 December 2022.
-A subsidiary is an entity (including a structured entity), directly or indirectly, controlled by the Company.
+The consolidated financial statements include the financial statements of the Company and its subsidiaries for the year ended 31 December 2023.
+A subsidiary is an entity, directly or indirectly, controlled by the Company.
 Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee (i.e. existing rights that give the Group the current ability to direct the relevant activities of the investee).

 Generally, there is a presumption that a majority of voting rights results in control.
-When the Company has, directly or indirectly, less than a majority of the voting or similar rights of an investee, the Group considers all relevant facts and circumstances in assessing whether it has power over an investee, including:
+When the Company has less than a majority of the voting or similar rights of an investee, the Group considers all relevant facts and circumstances in assessing whether it has power over an investee, including:

-- (a) the contractual arrangement with the other vote holders of the investee; - (b) rights arising from other contractual arrangements; and - (c) the Group's voting rights and potential voting rights.
+(a) the contractual arrangement with the other vote holders of the investee;

+- (b) rights arising from other contractual arrangements; and - (c) the Group's voting rights and potential voting rights.